Virginia Tech® home

 Head shot of Yannis Stivachtis

-Jean Monnet Chair and Director, CEUTTSS.
+Jean Monnet Chair and Director, CEUTS.
 Political Science, International Studies

 Yannis A. Stivachtis is Professor of Political Science and Director of the International Studies Program at Virginia Tech.
-He is also the holder of the Jean Monnet Chair and serves as Director of the Center for European Union, Transatlantic, and Trans-European Space Studies (CEUTTSS) - A Jean Monnet Center of Excellence.
+He is also the holder of the Jean Monnet Chair and serves as Director of the Center for European and Transatlantic Studies (CEUTS) - A Jean Monnet Center of Excellence.
 His research interests include European security; EU’s strategy; EU’s foreign and security policy (including EU-great powers relations and the European Neighborhood Policy (ENP); transatlantic political, security, and defense relations; and European, transatlantic, and Eurasian international organizations and integration.

 ystivach@vt.edu